 Have you always wanted to look like one of those cool hacker-genius characters from 90s action movies?
 Then it’s time to get yourself a second (or even a third) computer monitor.

 Seriously, looking at a little laptop screen all day is a surefire way to burn out.
-Getting a second, larger monitor will help you focus, stay organized, and more effectively multitask.
-Buying a monitor for $70 is a no-brainer when it comes to your home office computer setup.
+Getting a second, larger monitor will help you focus, stay organized, and multitask more effectively.
+Buying a monitor for around $100 is a no-brainer for your home office computer setup.

-While you’re at it, get yourself an ergonomic keyboard and a wireless mouse.
-This will save you a ton of time and energy on a daily basis, not to mention a great deal of wrist-pain later in life (ergonomic keyboards can help prevent arthritis).3
+And while you’re at it, get yourself an ergonomic keyboard and a wireless mouse.
+This will save you a ton of time and energy daily, not to mention a great deal of wrist pain later in life (ergonomic keyboards can help prevent arthritis).

 A chair you really love

-The average office worker will sit for 10+ hours a day.4 That’s like binging a whole season of Game of Thrones every day of the week.
-So if you’re reading this while slumped over on a hard wooden chair you stole from your dining room, then it’s time for a change.
+The average office worker will sit for several hours a day.
+So if you’re reading this while slumped over on a hard, wooden chair you stole from your dining room, then it’s time for a change.

 An awesome desk

-Do you remember what we said about how you’ll be sitting for 10 hours a day?
-You might want to consider a height adjustable desk so you can also work while standing.
-You can buy these for just a couple hundred dollars and they can help improve your health (and make you feel tall).
+Do you remember what we said about how you’ll be sitting for several hours a day?
+You might want to consider a height-adjustable desk so you can also work while standing.
+You can buy these for just a couple hundred dollars, and they can help improve your health (and make you feel tall).

 Dedicated office area

 Your home is where you relax, sleep, cook, eat, socialize, and do everything else you love.
 If you’re not careful, your work can seep into these other activities.
-Setting up a dedicated office space is essential so that working from home doesn’t turn into living at work.
+Setting up a dedicated office space is essential, so working from home doesn’t turn into living at work.

 Home office wish list